Meet the artist

 Sustainability is an increasingly important part of my practice.
 I make conscious decisions about materials and processes, seeing this as a natural extension of my relationship with the environments that inspire my work.

 I have worked full-time as an artist since 2019.
-My paintings have been exhibited in solo and group exhibitions throughout Aotearoa, and in 2024 I was named one of the Top 10 Artists at the Auckland Art Show.
+My paintings have been exhibited in solo and group exhibitions throughout Aotearoa, and I was the recipient of the Liquitex NZ Art Award at the Wellington Art Show in 2026.
 My work is held in private collections in New Zealand and internationally.

 Visitors are welcome at my Te Pahu studio by appointment.